“Brainfreeze ahh…” Amy whispered to herself pursing her lips and rubbing her temple.

 The next evening she was off and by the time Wednesday night shift rolled around, she had convinced herself she had made it all up.
 No-one said anything about the chairs or told her about anything unusual happening.
 Amy tried to put it all behind her.
 She needed this job.
 Having had a series of waitressing jobs for nightmare bosses, Sacky was a pleasure.
 He left her alone and she carried on with it, just as she liked it.

 That evening was busier than Monday and it passed quickly.
 Before she knew it, she had cleaned up, packed up and left.
 No funny business.
-Amy belted out “Anything But Ordinary” by Avril Lavigne all the way home.
-The song really touched her and she strived to be anything but ordinary.
+Amy sang loud all the way home.

 Monday again.
 Amy had all but forgotten the last Monday’s excitement.
-It was busier and Amy gratefully sat down at 11h30 to have a milkshake.
+It was busy and Amy gratefully sat down at 11h30 to have a milkshake, rubbing her achy feet.
 Strawberry this time with extra sprinkles.
 It was cool and the sweetness slipped down her throat like heaven.

 The phone rang.
 “Boogalloos hello?” if they wanted a take-away they better hurry she thought to herself, I’m closing in half an hour.